Aaron98990/ways-of-the-game/misconduct.md

 > A medical team official who commits a sending-off offense may remain if the team has no other medical person available, and act if a player needs medical attention

 Here are common offenses for which team officials are warned, cautioned, or sent-off for.
+Full list is in Law 12.4.

 > Warning:
 > - [...]